Bruc3U/Titanic_analysis/README.md

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/37feaac4-994b-4b6f-831c-d5556773c89c)

+The formula for linear regression is a useful tool to predict values using the data from the Regression Results table.<br>
+linear regression: Y=mX + b

+This formula is also useful to understand the relationship between coefficients.
+For instance,  higher the final coefficient, the better your chances are at surviving.
+If we follow that logic, being a male will lower our final coefficient score.
+Since 1 * -2.77 < 0 * -2.77

-Using the formula for linear regression: Y=mX + b and the solver feature in Excel.
+and the solver feature in Excel.

 # Conclusion